 A twist of an ending, which I will not give away, seems to clear Ellen.
 I say seems to because while the assumption is Ellen is an innocent victim here, she and Ranney act more as if they are in a conspiracy to cover up a crime.
 It does leave a bit of doubt as to what really went on.
 Was George right about the love affair, or was he “rude and selfish” since he was a child, as his Aunt Clara mumbles during her visit.
 Ellen seems more concerned with clearing her name than her husband’s death.
 Of course, he did try to frame her for his approaching death.
 It is all kind of Hitchcockian, though without the irony, or a scent of black humor that Sir Alfred would have introduced.

 Loretta Young manages to pull off a performance that miraculously comes close to the edge of “way too much” but somehow she holds it all in check with a great breakdown scene at the end.
 Despite a frazzled state for most of the film, she is certainly beautiful to look at and the film really belongs to her.
-This film came toward the end of a long movie career, and she was only a couple of years away from the beginning of a new start on TV with “The Loretta Young Show”, an anthology series where she started each show in an exquisite evening gown, introduced as Miss Loretta Young.
-It was all very formal, additionally she starred in many of the episodes.
+This film came toward the end of a long movie career, and she was only a couple of years away from the beginning of a new start on TV with “The Loretta Young Show”, an anthology series where she started each show in an exquisite evening gown and was introduced as Miss Loretta Young.
+It was all very formal.
+Additionally, she starred in many of the episodes.
 Another highlight of the film is Margalo Gillmore who gives a testy performance as Aunt Clara, hitting all the right and annoying buttons.
 Also adding to the suspense is Andre Previn’s score and Tay Garnett’s direction.
-Garnett is no stranger to nourish style films though here he take the atmosphere out of the city and into suburbia.
+Garnett is no stranger to noirish style films though here he take the atmosphere out of the city and into suburbia.
 The film was produced by Young’s husband Tom Lewis, who also co-wrote the script along with Mel Dinelli.
 The film was amazingly shot in 14 days!

 “No Questions Asked” opened in the late summer of 1951 to mostly seen it all before reviews.
 The film stars Barry Sullivan, as Steve Kiever, an insurance company lawyer who finds that working for a corporation can be a slow path on the road to success.
-His beautiful girlfriend Ellen (Arlene), has expensive taste is just returning from a trip.
+His beautiful girlfriend Ellen (Arlene Dahl), has expensive taste is just returning from a trip.
 Steve is ready to put a ring on her finger and settle down to a blissful married life.
 Only problem is he does not have any money.

 After being turned down for an increase, Steve learns from his boss that the company is willing to make any kind of a deal to get some recently stolen furs back with no questions asked (this would be cheaper than paying out on the policy).
 As a man who is motivated to climb the corporate ladder, Steve comes up with a plan and starts to make connections within the underworld, arranging a deal.
 The insurance company will pay ten thousand dollars for the return of the stolen furs with no question asked.
 For Steve, the company will give him a two thousand five hundred dollar bonus for arranging the exchange.
 With the bonus from the company, Steve buys a ring and goes over to Ellen’s apartment ready to pop the big question, only she’s gone.
 Packed up her bags, got married to a man she met on her trip and went off to Europe.